The cost of pilot training is distinguished. It is not unknown. Seeing the pricey course fee blows many people.

-Pilot training is expensive because a student pilot has to fly the actual airplane to build hours.
-The cost of the fuel, renting the aircraft, and hiring a flight instructor is all included within the training course fee.
+Pilot training is expensive because a student pilot must fly the airplane to build hours.
+The cost of fuel, aircraft renting, and hiring a flight instructor is included in the training course fee.

-It is not only these costs that make the flight training expensive.
+It is not only these costs that make flight training expensive.

-To obtain a pilot license, one must fly the airplane for hours.
-Each civil aviation body has its regulations, and students operate to satisfy the hour requirement.
+To obtain a pilot license, one must fly an airplane for hours.
+Each civil aviation body has regulations, and students operate to satisfy the hour requirement.

 So renting an airplane and paying for the fuel is expensive.
 It is understandable.

-Considering the rental and fuel cost, the flight instructor’s fee.
+Considering the rental and fuel costs, the flight instructor’s fee is.

 A student can not learn to fly an airplane by himself.